 We understand how difficult recovery can be for people struggling with addictions, but we know recovery is possible.

 There are many different kinds of addictions that can fall into two categories; drug addiction, and behavioural addiction.
 When individuals experience addiction together with a mental illness this is referred to as a Concurrent Disorder.

-Drug addiction describes inability to control the use of a drug or the continued use of a drug despite the harm it causes.
+Drug addiction describes the inability to control the use of a drug or the continued use of a drug despite the harm it causes.
 Drug addiction can cause you to feel an intense craving for the drug and the feeling that you cannot quit alone.
 This may include addiction to prescription medicines, over-the-counter medicines, alcohol, smoking, vaping and illegal drugs.

 Process/behavioural addictions include gambling, computer/video games, exercise, surfing the Internet or sex.